tmjaga/fba-shipping-api/README.md

 Copy api-token value and
 add `Authorization: Bearer <api_token>` header to Secured Endpoints requests

-> If you are using Posman HTTP client for testing, you can import Booking API Collection from
+> If you are using Posman HTTP client for testing, you can import FBA Shipping Collection from
-> `Booking API.postman_collection.json` file and configurate BOOKING-API Global Environment variable with copied api-token value.
-Don't forget to press Save button.
+> `FBA Shipping.postman_collection.json` file and configurate api_token Global Environment variable with copied api-token value
+> and base_url variable with `http://fba-shipping-api.test/api` or `http://localhost:8080/api`
+> Don't forget to press Save button.

 ### 2. Get Rooms List